 - Xero is internationally-recognized

 While Quickbooks dominates the North American market, it’s much less well-known outside of that region.
-Xero, on the other hand, while still commonly used in the US, is much more established internationally, especially in the UK, but also in Europe, New Zealand and other western countries.
+Xero, on the other hand, while still commonly used in the US, is much more established internationally, especially in the UK, but also in Europe, New Zealand, and other western countries.

-With Xero, its easier to fix user errors.
-Additionally, safety checks as well as proper audit trials are built-in for maximum efficiency whether you’re based in the US or abroad.
+With Xero, it's easier to fix user errors.
+Additionally, safety checks, as well as proper audit trials, are built-in for maximum efficiency whether you’re based in the US or abroad.

-As a business in 2021, chances are you’ll likely be working with businesses internationally with their own currencies and set financial procedures.
+As a business in 2021, chances are you’ll likely be working with businesses internationally with their currencies and set financial procedures.
 If that’s the case, a system that is flexible enough to allow for easy invoicing with international organizations is the right choice.

-Fortunately, an accounting software such as Xero hits all the right spots: it’s reasonably priced, has an impressive range of features, suitable for users in and outside of North America, and has an incredibly simple user interface that gets the job done.
+Fortunately, accounting software such as Xero hits all the right spots: it’s reasonably priced, has an impressive range of features, suitable for users in and outside of North America, and has an incredibly simple user interface that gets the job done.